gofiber/docs/api/client.md

 {% endcode %}

 ### JSON
-JSON sends a JSON request with `application/json` content type.
+JSON sends a JSON request by setting the Content-Type header to `application/json`.

 {% code title="Signature" %}
 ```go